 Company has a continued, ongoing commitment to data security and availability.
 In addition, Company reserves the right to take all contractual allowable measures in respect of a customer’s service if it is believed that the use of the service constitutes a security threat to Company or any other users/customer on Company’s infrastructure.

-15. RECRUITMENT AND TRAINING
+18. PERSONNEL SECURITY, RECRUITMENT AND TRAINING

 All candidates employed by Company are subject to screening.
 As part of this process, all references are followed up for new employees and security training is included within both the induction training programme and ongoing.

 Company implements an internal IT Code of Conduct that all employees must adhere to, as to ensure security and integrity of software, systems, hardware and data, in line with the requirements of ISO 27001 and PCI DSS.
-All employees with operational responsibilities are subject to Baseline Personnel Security Standard checks.